Zippy6666/zbase2/readme.md

 # TODO
 - [ ] NPC weapon suppressing
-- [ ] Autorefresh for ZBase legacy addons
+- [x] Autorefresh for ZBase legacy addons
 - [ ] Revamp static/stationary into more of a guard mode
 - [ ] Improve Aerial AI movement
 - [x] Make following better
 - [x] Fix issues with multiple NPCs firing acting weird
 - [ ] Fix issues with NPCs getting stuck and doing nothing when they should attack
-- [ ] Fix melee damage being half??
 - [ ] More tools (faction, guard, bullseye, smart debugger (show cond, profficiency, etc))
 - [ ] Fix issues with facing when playing animations (facing for too long or too short?)
 - [ ] Prevent common NPC improvement addons from interfering with ZBase